emo44/easypy-desktop/README.md

 ---

 ## 🌍 Multi-language Support
 EasyPy is built for the world.
-It includes a JSON-based translation system, making the IDE and the generated apps fully localizable.
+It includes a JSON-based translation system, making the IDE fully localizable.

 ---